Debra Ruh: Other activities

 In 2013, Ruh started Ruh Global Communications, which focuses on strategic communications and digital marketing.
 The firm develops solutions for people with disabilities and helps governments implement the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).

 Ruh co-founded a social media venture – AXSChat (access chat) with Neil Milliken and Antonio Santos.
 It is a social media site about providing access and inclusion to those with accessibility needs.
 It was an event partner for the Paralympic Games in 2016.
+Ruh has also been associated with initiatives such as Human Potential at Work, which addresses employment practices involving persons with disabilities.

 Ruh was coauthor of the article Helping Veterans with Disabilities Transition to Employment" with Paul Spicer and Kathleen Vaughan in a 2009 issue of Journal of Postsecondary Education and Disability.

+United Nations and international engagement

+Ruh has participated in efforts to assess national progress in implementing the Convention on the Rights of Persons with Disabilities.
+These activities have included reviewing accessibility infrastructure, assistive technology availability, and employment-related policies.

+Ruh has taken part in international forums and events related to accessibility and employment, including discussions involving government and policy institutions.

 Publications

 2018 – Inclusion Branding: Revealing Secrets to Maximize ROI.